Cumulocity-IoT/cumulocity-microservice-templates/ipc/README.md

 ## Summary
 This Microservice template/example is a project, which showcases how you can create REST endpoints within your Microservice and call another Microservice REST API hosted in Cumulocity (Interprocess communication IPC)

 There are one REST endpoint created by this Microservice.
-This is defined in the classes `DeviceController.class`, which are marked as `@RestController`.
-This controller defines individual API and paths, e.g. to access any of endpoints from the DeviceController you have to call `/devices/names`
+This is defined in the classes `DeviceController.class`.
+This controller defines the individual API of the microservice.

 The DeviceController defines one endpoint:
 - `GET /devices/names`